 - Focus on all three channels: paid, earned, and owned

 - Yes, there is a lot of free marketing out there that you can do yourself; make sure, however, to invest in at least one paid channel

 - Don’t waste money on strategies that will not pay off for the deck building industry

 - Know where the low-hanging fruit is and where to spend your time.

 Digital marketing changes are coming at us faster and faster every day.
 If you are willing to get wired into a digital marketing plan, be consistent with it, and adapt as you go, then it’s very likely you will have the upper hand when it comes to your competition.

 Need help with a digital strategy or not seeing results with your present plan?
-Schedule a FREE marketing strategy session with Deck Builder Marketers today!
+Schedule a complimentary, Custom Marketing Plan with Deck Builder Marketers today!
 We are limiting the number of deck contractors we work with, so reach out today.